-This transaction is referred to as the Recapitalization and will be effective upon filing the amendment to Piedmont's charter with the SDAT.
+This transaction is referred to as the Recapitalization and was effective upon filing the amendment to Piedmont's charter with the SDAT on January 22, 2010.

 Piedmont refers to Class B-1 common stock, Class B-2 common stock and Class B-3 common stock collectively as "Class B" common stock.
-Piedmont intends to list its Class A common stock on the (i) Piedmont does not intend to list its Class B common stock on a national securities exchange and (ii) shares of the Class B common stock will convert automatically into shares of Class A common stock according to the following schedule:
+Piedmont intends to list its Class A common stock on the NYSE.
+Piedmont's Class B common stock is identical to its Class A common stock except that (i) Piedmont does not intend to list its Class B common stock on a national securities exchange and (ii) shares of the Class B common stock will convert automatically into shares of Class A common stock according to the following schedule: